shikharvarshney/JamCityClubApp/README.md

 The architecture of this application is described in this Google Doc:

 - [Jam City Club Chat App Architecture](https://varshneyyshikhar.s3.amazonaws.com/Project+proposal.pdf)
+- Demo video of how the app is working:- https://varshneyyshikhar.s3.amazonaws.com/JamCityClubAppTutorialVideo.mp4

 ### Prerequisites